getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

 ### Using API Tokens

 Authentication tokens are passed using an auth header, and are used to authenticate as a user account with the API.
-For more information, see the [LINK: full documentation on Authentication ](https://docs.sentry.io/api/auth/).
+For more information, see the [full documentation on Authentication]({%- link _documentation/api/auth.md -%}).

 ## Webhooks